 Refugee camps require meticulous planning before they can provide clean, safe and dignified living spaces for their inhabitants.
-The UN High Commission for Refugees has developed a package of templates for mapping and planning camp sites.
+The UN High Commissioner for Refugees has developed a package of templates for mapping and planning camp sites.
 In an Engineering for Change (E4C) Fellowship project sponsored by the Autodesk Foundation, Fellow Dima Abu-Aridah worked with UNHCR to operationalize five drawings and six documents that constitute the organization’s Basic Package of settlement planning templates.

 The work began in 2021 as a collaboration between Ms. Abu-Aridah, a PhD candidate in architecture at Pennsylvania State University, John Wain, Senior Shelter Cluster Coordinator Officer UNHCR in Yemen, and other stakeholders.